haoqiusong/Path-Explorer/README.md

 **--R2**: The absolute path of the fastq file containing reverse read sequences

-**--Ref**: The absolute path of the fasta file containing all reference genome sequences
+**--Ref**: The absolute path of the fasta file containing all reference genome sequences (If not provided, a default reference genome list will be used.)

 **--out_fname**: The prefix of the output file name